Table of Contents

 Linux systems support mDNS if the appropriate Avahi packages are installed.

 Most browsers will not trust a self-signed certificate, showing a security warning page (or rejecting access altogether, like iOS Safari).
 However, you can override this by installing your Root CA in the device’s root storage, or by setting some configuration.
-Then, the self-signed certificate will be trusted as if it had been issued by a reputable Authority.
+Then, the self-signed certificate will be trusted just like if it had been issued by a reputable Authority.

 On desktop browsers, installing the Root CA is easy because mkcert does it for you.
 In the terminal, go to the dir where your

 CAROOT="$PWD" mkcert -install